harippriyas/multithreading/README.md

 TBD on the rest of the question
 #### Condition Locks
 ```
-Lock lock = new ReentrantLock();
+Lock pubsubMonitor = new ReentrantLock();
-Condition added = lock.newCondition();
+Condition added = pubsubMonitor.newCondition();
 public void producer() { ...
+  pubsubMonitor.lock();
+  try{
        added.signal();
+  } finally {
+   pubsubMonitor.unlock();
+  }
-... }
+}
 public void consumer() { ...
+   pubsubMonitor.lock();
+   try{
+      while(condition)  // while clause to handle when the thread is woken up without a signal (spurious wake)
         added.await();
-... }
+...
 ```
-Better than wait/notify - can be used across methods, can be made to be fair and you can try to acquire lock.
+Better than wait/notify - can be used to fine tune which thread to wake up when multiple are waiting on the same lock.
+For example, BlockingQueue implementation uses one lock for the queue but different conditions - full and empty.
+The put() cares about full condition while take() cares about empty.
+If we didnt have this granularity and just had notify(), then a take() thread might be woken up when queue is already empty.
+A notifyAll() would make all threads to unnecessarily contend for resources.
 Downside is that the signal could be missed f the consumer is not ready.

 #### Countdown Latch
 Wait for threads/operations to finish.